Date of Birth: September 3, 1973

 Education: National Outdoor Leadership School

-- 2009 Road World Championships, 98th place, road race, Mendriso, Switzerland
+- 2009 UCI Road World Championships, Mendriso, Switzerland — 98th place, Road Race

-- 2007 Road World Championships, road race, DNF, Stuttgart, Germany
+- 2007 UCI Road World Championships, Stuttgart, Germany — 20th place, Time Trial; DNF, Road Race

-- 8th place — 2011 USA Cycling Professional Road National Championships, Greenville, S.C., Time Trial
+- 8th place — 2011 USA Cycling Professional Time Trial National Championships, Greenville, S.C.

-- 1st place — 2004 USA Cycling Elite Road National Championships, Redlands, California
+- 1st place — 2004 USA Cycling Elite Road National Championships, Redlands, Calf.

-- 1st place — 2009 Tour of California, King of the Mountains Classification
+- 1st place — 2009 Amgen Tour of California, King of the Mountains Classification

-- 1st place — 2008 Tour de Georgia, King of the Mountains classification, Tyrone, Georgia
+- 1st place — 2008 Tour de Georgia, King of the Mountains Classification

 - 1st place — 2007 Vuelta a España, Stage 14, Puerto Lumbreras to Villacarrillo, Spain